-The INT scale represents a youngster'sselfassessment of intellectual abilities andacademic performance.
+The INT scale represents a youngster'sselfassessment of intellectual abilities and academic performance.
 The items also covergeneral satisfaction with school and futureexpectations about achievement.
 This child'sINT score of 34Tis in the Low range.
-Heacknowledged numerous perceived difficulties inschool-related Depending tasks. on itemresponses, these problems may be academicand/or behavioral in nature.
-He may have ageneral sense that he does not fit in well atschool and does not have the necessary "smarts" to succeed in his schoolwork.
+Heacknowledged numerous perceived difficulties inschool-related tasks.
+Depending on the itemresponses, these problems may be academicand/or behavioral in nature.
+He may have ageneral sense that he does not fit in well atschool and does not have the necessary "smarts"to succeed in his schoolwork.
 A low INT scoremay have varying significance depending on thechild's prior history of academic achievement.
-Youngsters with a record of high achievement, alow score may indicate unrealistically highexpectations from themselves or their parents.
-Invoungsters with record of a academicachievement or a history of learning orbehavioral problems in school, a low INT scoremay reflect an internalization of the disappointment of parents, teachers, and otherauthority figures.
-Screening learningdisability and/or attentiondeficit/hyperactivitydisorder should be considered for this child.
+Youngsters with a record of high achievement, alow INT score may indicate unrealistically highexpectations from themselves or their parents.
+Inyoungsters with а record of low academicachievement or a history of learning or behavioral problems in school, a low INT scoremay reflect an internalization of thedisappointment of parents, teachers, and otherauthority figures.
+Screening for learningdisability and/or attentiondeficit/hyperactivitydisorder should be considered for this child.